 Once your doctor has SAS approval from the TGA, a schedule 8 permit and signed consent, they can write a prescription and forward it to the pharmacy you have designated.
 The prescription needs to be endorsed and written like other schedule 8 prescriptions, generally with the quantity and number of repeats written in both numbers and words.
 It’s important that the senior pharmacist from the pharmacy and your doctor have a good working relationship as there are a number of specific requirements the pharmacist also needs to complete that often requires communicating with your doctor.

 Once the pharmacy has copies of the SAS Category B approval, Schedule 8 permit and prescription, the pharmacy can then order in Xyrem.
-As Xyrem is not subsidised via the PBS, most pharmacies will ask you to pay for Xyrem before they order it in.
+As Xyrem is not subsidised via the PBS, pharmacies may ask you to pay for Xyrem before they order it in.
 Xyrem is an expensive drug, with the cost from most pharmacies being $600 per 90gm/180ml bottle.
 The dose used varies a lot from person to person, but for someone using the highest dose of 9gm per day, one bottle would last 10 days.

 5. Close follow-up and contact with your treating team

-As Xyrem has not been available for use in Australia up until now, few doctors have experience using it, and pharmacists are not familiar with it.
+As Xyrem use is complex and it is an unregistered product, few doctors have experience using it, and pharmacists are not familiar with it.
 That means there are likely to be challenges along the way with forms not being completed correctly or people being unsure of the process.

 It also takes time to work out the correct dose of Xyrem, and work through side effects, so it’s important to work closely with your treating team to troubleshoot any problems you may be having and adjust the dose accordingly.